yuhko-msft/microsoft-graph-docs/concepts/outlook-mail-concept-overview.md

 If you need to add and subsequently update custom data, you can [store the data in individual resource instances](extensibility-overview.md#open-extensions).
 If appropriate, as an alternative, you can extend the schema, add custom properties, and store typed data in Microsoft Graph resources.
 You can make such [schema extensions](extensibility-overview.md#schema-extensions) discoverable and shareable.

+### Get message trace data (preview)

+Use the message trace API to track email messages as they flow through your Exchange Online organization.
+You can determine if a message was received, rejected, deferred, or delivered by the service.
+It also shows what actions were taken on the message before it reached its final status.
+The information from message trace helps to efficiently determine what happened to messages, troubleshoot mail flow issues, and validate policy changes.

+For more information on message trace, see [Message trace in the Microsoft 365 Defender portal](https://docs.microsoft.com/en-us/microsoft-365/security/office-365-security/message-trace-scc?view=o365-worldwide) and [Message trace in the modern Exchange admin center](https://docs.microsoft.com/en-us/exchange/monitoring/trace-an-email-message/message-trace-modern-eac).

 ## Where is the data?

 [!INCLUDE [outlook-mailbox-type-support](../includes/outlook-mailbox-type-support.md)]